 Try these savory, cheesy shortbread cookies for the perfect accompaniment to a pre-dinner drink.

-The asparagus adds a lovely crunch and the delicate, salty flavor of the prosciutto to this simple and easy recipe.
+The asparagus adds a lovely crunch and the delicate, salty flavor of the prosciutto pairs with it nicely.

 Make individual challah rolls this year for a wonderful breadbasket full of soft rolls that everyone will adore.